williamgilpin/cphy/labs/getting_started_with_python.md

 Additional information about Python and conda environments can be found in [William’s detailed notes](http://www.wgilpin.com/howto/howto_conda.html)

+0. Before following the instructions below, go ahead and set up a Google Colaboratory account.
+You should be able to do by clicking one of the "Live Notebook" links on [the course webpage](https://github.com/williamgilpin/cphy).
+[Here is a link to the first lecture.](https://colab.research.google.com/github/williamgilpin/cphy/blob/main/talks/python_intro.ipynb) Google Colab is a purely cloud-based development environment.
+If you ever run into issues with Python on your own computer, feel free to use Google Colab as a backup.
+However, I would recommend setting up Python on your own computer for the course, since there many features that are not available in Google Colab.

 1. Install Miniconda on your development environment.
 OS-specific instructions can be found [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html). macOS or Linux users should install [Homebrew](https://brew.sh/) as well.
 The instructions on the conda webpage include a step where you download an installer shell script with a `.sh` extension.
 The script you download depends very specifically on your OS and hardware (Intel, Apple Silicon, etc), double check that you download the correct [installation script version](https://docs.conda.io/en/latest/miniconda.html).

+    > Note: if you are already a Python user, you may already have a preferred package and environment manager.
+William, for example, uses [mamba](https://mamba.readthedocs.io/en/latest/user_guide/mamba.html) instead of conda.

 Depending on your research needs, you may find the [full Anaconda distribution](https://www.anaconda.com/) preferable.
 Advanced users may also want to consider [Mamba](https://mamba.readthedocs.io/en/latest/user_guide/mamba.html), which is a faster drop-in replacement for conda, but which has less existing support threads.

 2. Open your computer’s terminal app.
 On Windows, Miniconda will install the Anaconda Terminal, which you can use as the default Terminal for this class.
 Otherwise, you may need to use [Windows Terminal](https://github.com/microsoft/terminal) or [gitbash](https://gitforwindows.org/) instead.
-If you plan to use Windows for the class, please keep track of any bugs or compatibility issues you encounter, as well as their solutions---that will make it easier for us to make the materials more accessible in future iterations.
+If you plan to use Windows for the class, please post in the class forum about any bugs or compatibility issues you encounter, as well as their solutions---that will make it easier for us to make the materials more accessible in future iterations.

 3. In your terminal app, create a new virtual environment using the base Python install.
 I named mine hwenv, but you can call it whatever you want.